codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 toc: true
 ---

-Codefresh pipelines frequently interact with various cloud providers to access their services, resources and execute tasks.
+Codefresh pipelines frequently interact with different cloud providers to access their services, resources, and execute tasks.
 Access to these cloud providers is generally controlled through long-lived secrets, defined, stored, and managed in Codefresh.

 With OIDC (OpenID Connect) tokens, Codefresh pipelines can authenticate directly with the cloud provider by exchanging the ID token during the session.
 The ID tokens remain valid only for the duration of your workflow build and automatically expire upon completion.